Notes on the Geography of Mexico: Guanajuato

 No gold here, which does raise the question of why the gate had to be locked.

-Some of the residents seem to have studied the furious history of the region and decided that Voltaire got it right in the last line of Candide.
-You remember: "All that is very well, but let us cultivate our garden."
+Some of the residents seem to have studied the furious history of the region and decided that Voltaire got it right: "All that is very well, but let us cultivate our garden."